-The Company had cash and cash equivalents of \$6,896 and an accumulated deficit of \$212,144 at June 30, 2021, and a net loss of \$6,686 for the quarter ended June 30, 2021.
-Since inception, the Company has been developing ultra-rugged mobile phones and accessories designed specifically for task workers physically engaged in their work environments, often in mission-critical roles.
-The Company's ability to continue as a going concern is dependent on its ability to complete ongoing and future development of its ultra-rugged mobile phones and accessories, continue commercial scale production and sell its products.
-The Company believes that its current level of cash and cash equivalents are not sufficient to fund commercial scale production and product sales.
-These conditions raise substantial doubt regarding the Company's ability to continue as a going concern for a period of at least one year from the date of issuance of these unaudited condensed consolidated financial statements.
+We had cash and cash equivalents of \$10,187 and an accumulated deficit of \$223,083 at September 30, 2021, and a net loss of \$10,939 for the quarter ended September 30, 2021.
+Since inception, we have been developing ultra-rugged mobile phones and accessories designed specifically for task workers physically engaged in their work environments, often in mission-critical roles.
+Our ability to continue as a going concern is dependent on, among other things, our ability to complete ongoing and future development of our ultra-rugged mobile phones and accessories, continue commercial scale production and sell our products.
+We believe that our current level of cash and cash equivalents is not sufficient to fund commercial scale production and product sales.
+These conditions raise substantial doubt regarding our ability to continue as a going concern for a period of at least one year from the date of issuance of the unaudited condensed consolidated financial statements included in this Quarterly Report on Form 10-Q.

 To alleviate these conditions, management is currently evaluating various funding alternatives and may seek to raise additional funds through the issuance of equity, mezzanine or debt securities, through arrangements with strategic partners or through obtaining credit from government or financial institutions.
-As the Company seeks additional sources of financing, there can be no assurance that such financing would be available to the Company on favorable terms or at all.
-The Company's ability to obtain additional financing in the debt and equity capital markets is subject to several factors, including market and economic conditions, the Company's performance and investor sentiment with respect to the Company and its industry.
+As we seek additional sources of financing, there can be no assurance that such financing would be available to us on favorable terms or at all.
+Our ability to obtain additional financing in the debt and equity capital markets, including pursuant to our ATM Program (as defined below), is subject to several factors, including market and economic conditions, the Company's performance and investor sentiment with respect to us and our industry.
 See Note 1 and risk factor entitled "Our unaudited condensed consolidated financial statements included a statement that there is a substantial doubt about our ability to continue as a going concern and a continuation of negative financial trends could result in our inability to continue as a going concern." in this Quarterly Report on Form 10-Q for more information.